 If the client is invested in the Google Display Network, a review of the placements there can often point to potential cost savings.
 It is not very common, but negative keywords and the exclusion of poor performing placements can occasionally lead to enormous cost savings for clients.

 Finally, we focus on the ads.
 These are often the hardest to evaluate without getting a more complete understanding of the client’s business, but there are some best practices that are fairly easy to evaluate.
 We almost always recommend that clients use keyword rich ads and as many site extensions as possible.
 Where applicable, click-to-call ads are often a good tactic.
 We also check to see if the client has ongoing split tests of ads in each ad group.
 Perhaps most important in the ads category is trying to determine if the ads are pointed to appropriate landing pages.

 What are the results?

-Many times, once a perspective client sees our approach and better understands the specific ways we would optimize the Adwords account, they sign with us to undertake the project for them.
-Many times, perspective clients take the information we provide them and utilize it to better optimize their own account.
-We have had a number of perspective clients who never signed a contract report significantly better results just by employing some of our recommendations.
-We suspect that on some occasions, the perspective client takes our recommendations back to their current PPC management firm and that after a lengthy discussion, that firm ends up incorporating some of our suggestions in the account.
+Many times, once a prospective client sees our approach and better understands the specific ways we would optimize the Adwords account, they sign with us to undertake the project for them.
+Many times, prospective clients take the information we provide them and utilize it to better optimize their own account.
+We have had a number of prospective clients who never signed a contract report significantly better results just by employing some of our recommendations.
+We suspect that on some occasions, the prospective client takes our recommendations back to their current PPC management firm and that after a lengthy discussion, that firm ends up incorporating some of our suggestions in the account.
 We aren’t too fond of that.
-However, it goes back to one of our core company principles of improving the way digital advertising is done, and being one of the companies that other online marketers emulate.
+However, it goes back to one of our core company principles of improving the way digital advertising is done and being one of the companies that other online marketers emulate.